Greco-Lab/FunMappOne/README.md

 # Load 'shiny' library
 library(shiny)
 library(shinyjs)
-# Using runGitHub
+# run on the host port 8787 (or whaterver port you want to map on your system)
-runGitHub("FunMappOne", "Greco-Lab")
+runGitHub("FunMappOne", "Greco-Lab",port=8787)
 ```

 #### From a local copy